scikit-hep/numpythia/README.rst

    >>> for e in events:
    >>>     array = e.all(selection)

-returns an array of particles, with the dtype descibed above. ``return_hepmc` is by default set to ``True`` for ``first`` and ``last``:
+returns an array of particles, with the dtype described above. ``return_hepmc` is by default set to ``True`` for ``first`` and ``last``:

 .. code-block:: python